Foundation-Devices/passport-firmware/DEVELOPMENT.md

     475304	    792	  57600	 533696	  824c0	build-Passport/firmware.elf
     GEN build-Passport/firmware.dfu
     GEN build-Passport/firmware.hex

+If you are using `just` commands, then building the firmware can be done by running the following command:

+    just build

 #### Code Signing
 In order to load the files onto the device, they need to first be signed by two separate keys.